openforis/sepal-doc/docs/source/cookbook/classification.rst

 Derived bands
 #############

-The analysis is not limited to natively-available bands.
-SEPAL can also build additional derived bands on the fly.
-Click :btn:`<fas fa-plus> Derived bands` at the bottom of the pop-up window and select the deriving method.
-A new panel is added to the expansion panel with the selected method name (1).
+The analysis is not limited to natively available bands.
+SEPAL can also build additional derived bands on-the-fly.

+Select :btn:`<fas fa-plus> Derived bands` at the bottom of the pop-up window and select the deriving method to.
+This will add a a new panel to the expansion panel with the selected method name (1).
 The selected method will be applied to the selected bands.

 .. note::

     If more than two bands are selected, the operation will be applied to the Cartesian product of the bands.
-If you select bands :math:`A`, :math:`B` and :math:`C` and apply the :code:`Difference` derived bands, you'll add three bands to your analysis:
+If you select bands :math:`A`, :math:`B` and :math:`C`, and apply the :code:`Difference` derived bands, you'll add three bands to your analysis:

     -   :math:`A - B`
     -   :math:`A - C`
     -   :math:`B - C`

 .. thumbnail:: ../_images/cookbook/classification/derived_bands.png
     :group: classification-recipe